Linear Difference Equations with a Transition Point at the Origin: Abstract

 \section{Abstract}

 A pair of linearly independent asymptotic solutions are constructed for the second-order linear difference equation

 where $A_n$ and $B_n$ have asymptotic expansions of the form

 with $\theta\neq0$ and $\alpha_0\neq0$ being real numbers, and $\beta_0=\pm2$.
-Our result holds uniformly for the scaled variable $t$ in an infinite interval containing the transition point $t_1=0$, where $t=(n+\tau_0)^{-\theta} x$ and $\tau_0$ is a small shift.
-In particular, it is shown how the Bessel functions $J_\nu$ and $Y_\nu$ get involved in the uniform asymptotic expansions of the solutions to the above linear difference equation.
+Our result hold uniformly for the scaled variable $t$ in an infinite interval containing the transition point $t_1=0$, where $t=(n+\tau_0)^{-\theta} x$ and $\tau_0$ is a small shift.
+In particular, it is shown how the Bessel functions $J_\nu$ and $Y_\nu$ get involved in the uniform asymptotic expansions of the solutions to the above three-term recurrence relation.
 As an illustration of the main result, we derive a uniform asymptotic expansion for the orthogonal polynomials associated with the Laguerre-type weight $x^\alpha\exp(-q_mx^m)$, $x>0$, where $m$ is a positive integer, $\alpha>-1$ and $q_m>0$.

 \textit{Keywords:} difference equation; transition point; three-term recurrence relations; uniform asymptotic expansions; Bessel functions; orthogonal polynomials

 \textit{Mathematics Subject Classification (2010):} 41A60, 39A10, 33C45